Friends of Goleta Beach Park

 6. Rock revetments are a major backstop to prevent El Nino storms (no loss of property since 2005)

-7. CCC needs a victory and we are their guinea pig
+7. CCC needs a victory and Goleta Beach Park is their guinea pig

 Blog